improving-minnesota/angular-training/labs/lab-04-modules.md

 - The first item we need to set up for our application is our routing to different areas of the application.
 - Since AngularJS applications are SPA's (Single Page Applications), Angular provides us with the `$routeProvider` service to handle navigation.
-  - The main responsibility of the `$routProvider` service is to match a url with a controller and template.
+  - The main responsibility of the `$routeProvider` service is to match a url with a controller and template.

 - Let's register some routes with their respective controllers and templates.
 - Open **client/src/app/app.js**